mahdyhamad/drop-pickup/README.md

 ### Super user credentials:
 - username: admin
 - password: admin123
+## Create a store:
+- To create a store, you have to create a client, then go to users and create a user and assign him/heer a client.
+- Logout from super user and login with store credentials and you should see you shipments and other details.

 This is the main repo for Team Drop and Pickup.